How to Apply for Funding

 Read – The Tax Implications Letter explains how receipt of this award may affect your taxes.

-Complete and submit the online application – Submissions must be in by 11:59pm EST on April 17th, 2017.
+Complete and submit the online application – Submissions must be in by 11:59pm EST on April 17th, 2017 (CLOSED FOR 2017).
 The application includes:

 - Application Form – basic biographical information